Digital Asset Management Stakeholders: VP of IT

 The VP of IT needs to analyze which technology will best meet the organization's needs today, and also scale in the future as the company grows and priorities change.

 2. Ensuring systems meet security and compliance requirements

-Typically, when individual departments are looking to implement new technology, they’re concerned with the functional components, like the usability of the platform, how features align with their use case and available integrations.
-The IT department, however, is focused on the critical, security-related components, like regional and industry compliance (HIPAA, FERPA, etc.) and organization-required security measures (SOC2, Single-Sign-On, etc.).
+Typically, when individual departments are looking to implement new technology, they’re concerned with the functional components, like the usability of the platform, how features align with their use case, and available integrations.
+The IT department, however, is focused on critical, security-related components, like regional and industry compliance (HIPAA, FERPA, etc.) and organization-required security measures (SOC2, Single-Sign-On, etc.).

 3. Increasing technology adoption and solution satisfaction